 To view more expert advice on a different topic, please select one from the list below.

-Q. We're having a summer wedding and would love to incorporate the season into our cake.
-How can we achieve this?
+Q | We're having a winter wedding and would love to incorporate the season into our cake.
+Do you have any ideas? |

 Suzanne Glew, Ditsy's Cakes